mariozelaschi/PI-Pwn/README.md

 - **Credentials**: None (no authentication required)
 - **Note**: Can be installed later by re-running the installation script

-## Updating Pi-Pwn
+## Updating PI-Pwn

-There are three methods to update Pi-Pwn:
+There are three methods to update PI-Pwn:

 1. **Web Interface**: Click the update button in the web UI
 2. **Reinstall Script**: Run the installation commands again to update to the latest version and reconfigure settings